 Shoot growth of trees is sensitive to environmental stress.
-We harvest shoots from the upper crown every four years by helicopter and measure their growth retrospectively.
+We harvest shoots from the upper crown every four years by helicopter and measure their growth retrospectively, see tv report.
 Leaves are processed for nutrient analysis.

 For beech, spruce and oak, we found a relationship between shoot growth and soil acidity, nitrogen deposition, drought stress and ozone flux.
 Drought stress strongly reduces shoot growth, in beech usually with one year delay as it can be observed in the dry years 2003 and 2011.